sayano-lee/sayano-lee.github.io/source/_posts/Paper-Read-Dense-Captioning-Events-in-Videos.md

 Given the first challenge, one single proposal may contain several video clips, whose features are extracted in advance, and the proposal features are either encoded by mean pooling <sup>50</sup> or RNN <sup>49</sup> in conventional methods, which cannot deal with long video segments because of vanishing gradients.
 Therefore, the author proposed to extend [DAPS]() to multi-scale detection of events.

 Given the second challenge, according to the author, there are not many existed video captioning tasks with multiple captions.
 An example was given about "cooking" videos in which events happened sequentially and highly correlated to the objects in the video <sup>37</sup>.
-It is not a representative model for "open" domain videos, thus the author utilizes the context from all the events
+It is not a representative model for "open" domain videos, thus the author utilizes the context from all past and future ***events***(proposals).

+## Methodology

+### Models

+{% asset_img model.jpg example images}